 The Victoria and Albert Museum is one of the world’s greatest museums of art and design.
 It provides for the public unparalleled knowledge and understanding of the designed world.

-At the heart of the brief is the new exhibition space to accommodate the V&A’s headline exhibitions.
-It will feel both of the moment of its creation, providing twenty-first century standards, and a natural part of the continuing development of the museum.
+At the heart of the brief was the new exhibition space to accommodate the V&A’s headline exhibitions.
+It now feels both of the moment of its creation, providing twenty-first century standards, and a natural part of the continuing development of the museum.

 The 6,360m² Exhibition Road scheme is an engineering feat with extraordinarily challenging structural works, all carried out while the Museum remained fully accessible to the public.
 The project and its gallery 18m below the surface necessitated piling 50m down within 1m of a Grade I Listed building and underpinning a wing of the V&A and its collection while the Museum was fully operational.